Wireless Hill Park is a great place to have a BBQ, visit the museum, see wildflowers, go walking and learn about the history of the area.

 - All bookings will be considered tentative until full payment is made

-To check for available dates, please contact the Customer Service Team on 9364 0666 or use the Hire Enquiries form below.
+To check for available dates, please contact the Customer Relations Team on 9364 0666 or use the Hire Enquiries form below.

-Once you have consulted Customer Service, make a booking online here.
+Once you have consulted Customer Relations, please lodge a booking application:

 Please note this form is for availability enquiries only.
 To request a booking, please submit a booking application.